 On losing a Daoist in Times square

-The daily walk to and from the Carnegie Hall was a challenge to my abilities to marshal Chinese peasants in inner-city jungles, anxiously totting them up every time we crossed a busy junction.
+The daily walk to and from the Carnegie Hall was a challenge for my abilities to marshal Chinese peasants in inner-city jungles, anxiously totting them up every time we crossed a busy junction.

 But one afternoon as I counted them in through the door of the hotel, someone was missing.
 Uh-oh, it’s Li Manshan—I’ve mislaid a National Treasure.
 In a panic, I retraced our steps with his younger brother Third Tiger, looking for a needle in a haystack; I remember chatting with him until we got to Times Square, but then…?
 As I asked a couple of cops if they’d seen a lost-looking old Chinese guy, they replied with a polite shrug, “Sure bud, we’ll keep an eye out for him.”